Irish Red and White Setter

 Activity distance rating

 Alone Time Leaving your Irish Red and White Setter alone brings out the worst in this otherwise congenial dog.
 When left alone for even short amounts of time, the IRWS will resort to nuisance barking and destructive chewing to alleviate boredom.
-You can steal an hour away with crate training, but it's preferable to have a family member with the breed through the day.
+You can steal away an hour with crate training, but it's preferable to have a family member with the breed throughout the day.

 Health and Grooming